While most glaucoma patients take at least one eye drop to control eye pressure, as many as 40% of patients need more than one medication.

 I typically find that most patients do fine with one, and often, two medications regardless of whether or not they contain preservatives.
 However, patients taking three or more medications often experience symptoms of OSD.
 If I cannot attribute a patient’s adverse symptoms to an allergy I will consider switching to a preservative-free alternative when possible.
 Unfortunately, the added costs of these medications are often a consideration.

-Article by Michael Banitt, MD, MHA.
 Dr. Banitt completed his ophthalmology training at the New York Eye and Ear Infirmary, then completed two fellowships, cornea and external diseases at the Kellogg Eye Institute at the University of Michigan, and glaucoma at Bascom Palmer Eye Institute at the University of Miami.
-He currently lives and works in Honolulu, Hawaii.
+He joined Northwest Eye Surgeons in 2019.